halfer/proximate-requester/README.md

 Related packages
 ---

-Requester is designed to sit alongside other packages I have written (or are planned):
+Requester is designed to sit alongside other packages that are available (or are planned):

 * [Proximate/Proxy](https://github.com/halfer/proximate-proxy) - an implementation of the
 proxy class, using the file cache, sitting on a Docker host volume.
 * [Proximate/Crawler](https://github.com/halfer/proximate-crawler) - some glue classes that
 connect Spatie\Crawler to a Proximate proxy instance.
-* Proximate/API - an HTTP API that uses the Requester library to offer a queryable interface to the proxy's cache contents.
+* [Proximate/API](https://github.com/halfer/proximate-api) - an HTTP API that uses the
+Requester library to offer a queryable interface to the proxy's cache contents.
 Items can be retrieved in paginated form, individually, or deleted.
 New URLs can be added to a crawl queue too.
 * Proximate/App - a simple web app that talks to the API to request scrapes, to browse and delete the proxy contents.
 * [Proximate/Storage](https://github.com/halfer/proximate-storage) - classes to store